jawerty/AlienFeed/README.md

 ![Alt text](/public/pic2.png)

 If you want to open a link that is the 11th most popular.
+You would have to run the command below.
+Note that the command is comprised of two different optional arguments, one -o and one -l.

 ```
 $ alienfeed funny -o 11 -l 11
 ```

-The random function opens up a random link from the requested subreddit.
+The random function opens up a random link from the requested subreddit in a new browser tab (similar to the --open argument).
 Use the optional argument '-r or --random'.
+Example below.

 ```
 $ alienfeed wtf -r
 ```
+This command would of course open up the link in a new browser tab.

 ## Contact
 If you would like to contact me for further information on the project, see the info below.